Ibuki-Hayashi/Deterministic-and-stochastic-processes-generating-alternative-states-of-microbiomes/README.md

-# deterministic and stochastic processes generating alternative states
+This repository includes R and Shell script codes for the paper " Deterministic and stochastic processes generating alternative states of microbiomes".
-# Branch1 toju